 The BOU also participates and supports outreach events by LAWA's Divisions, City Departments, and other public agencies.
-This past year LAWA conducted or participated in approximately 200 meetings and events.
+In 2014, LAWA conducted or participated in approximately 200 meetings and events.
 The unit is actively involved with local Chambers and ethnic business organizations.